-Our corporate network services compete with well-established companies, including Bharti Airtel, Tata Communications Limited, the Government-owned telecom companies, Bharat Sanchar Nigam Limited and Mahanagar Telephone Nigam Limited and new players like Reliance Jio.
+We operate in extremely competitive markets where the investment capability and the size of the competitors are much larger than us.
+For instance, Our corporate network services compete with well-established companies, including Bharti Airtel, Tata Communications Limited, the Government-owned telecom companies, Bharat Sanchar Nigam Limited and Mahanagar Telephone Nigam Limited and new players like Reliance Jio.

-A significant number of competitors have entered India's Internet service provider industry.
-The large players, especially the state run telecommunication companies, may enjoy significant competitive advantages over us, including greater financial resources, which could allow them to charge prices that are lower than ours in order to attract customers.
-These factors have resulted in periods of significant reduction in actual average selling prices of our services.
-With the entry of a new player, the retail internet market has seen significant reduction in prices during the current year by all operators due to pricing strategy by the new entrant.
+The large players, may enjoy significant competitive advantages over us, including greater financial resources, which could allow them to charge prices that are lower than ours in order to attract customers.
+These factors could result in actual average selling prices of our services.
+With the entry of a new player, the retail internet market has seen significant reduction in prices by all operators due to pricing strategy by the new entrant.
 This has significantly affected the customer base and the average revenue per user of the existing operators.
-We may see similar trend in enterprise market as well, which may have an adverse effect on our revenues and operating margins.
+We may see similar trends in enterprise market as well, which may have an adverse effect on our revenues and operating margins.
 We expect the market for Internet access and other connectivity services to remain extremely price competitive.
 Increased competition may result in operating losses, loss of market share and diminished value in our services, as well as different pricing, service or marketing decisions.
 In addition, competition may generally cause us to incur unanticipated costs associated with research and product development.
-Additionally, we believe that our ability to compete also depends in part on factors outside our control, such as the availability of skilled employees in India, the price at which our competitors offer comparable services, and the extent of our competitors' responsiveness to their clients' needs.
-We cannot assure you that we will be able to successfully compete against current and future competitors, or that we will not lose key employees or customers to such competitors, which may adversely affect our business and results of operations.
+Additionally, we believe that our ability to compete also depends in part on factors outside our control, such as the availability of skilled employees in India, the price at which our competitors offer comparable services, and the extent of our competitors, or that we will not lose key employees or customers to such competitors, which may adversely affect our business and results of operations.